danielmenezesbr/modernie-winrm/README.md

 * Change Network location type to "Work network" (the box distributed by Microsoft is configured as "Public network" by default);
 * Enable WinRM.

-It was tested only Win7-IE11 box provider by [Microsoft](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/).
+It was tested only Win10-Stable-MSEdge and Win7-IE11 box provider by [Microsoft](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/).

 <a href='https://pledgie.com/campaigns/33109'><img alt='Click here to lend your support to: modernie-winrm and make a donation at pledgie.com !' src='https://pledgie.com/campaigns/33109.png?skin_name=chrome' border='0' ></a>

 # Changelog
+**v0.0.3**
+* Enable support for Win10-Stable-MSEdge.

 **v0.0.2**
 * Refactoring plugin code.